-- 6. Rebind your modules by moving the CPU along with the extension module on the mounting rail. - 7.
-To fix the CPU at the mounting rail, move the locking levers back to the initial position. - 8.
+- 7. To fix the CPU at the mounting rail, move the locking levers back to the initial position. - 8.
 Remove the connectors, which are not necessary at the CPU.

-- 9. Plug again the wired connectors. - $\Rightarrow$ Now you can bring your system back into operation.
+- 9. Plug again the wired connectors. - ➡ Now you can bring your system back into operation.